Guide to permits and licensing in Singapore

 Starting a F&B (food and beverage) business – this includes liquor licenses

 Singapore is famous for having and appreciating all types of cuisines.
 The country is often considered as a food heaven.
 From Italian to Chinese, there’s a niche for you.
 Business licenses/permits are more complex when it comes to Food & Beverage.

 New food services business owners need to get a Food Shop License from the National Environment Agency (NEA) for retailing food/drinks products after incorporation, before they can start the business.
-After you have finalised a location for your business to take take place, authorities will inspect the location before granting an approval for the food shop license.
+After you have finalised a location for your business to take place, authorities will inspect the location before granting an approval for the food shop license.
 Note that a company must register for GST before starting its business.
 Below we have listed a few more licenses relating to food business you can apply for: